krysopath/secure-development-policy/rationale.md

 #### suspicion

-Getting supicious about some weird event is easier, when assuming less about the situation.
-Getting suspicious can save networks!
+- Getting supicious is easier, when assuming less about the situation. (most difficult)

+- Getting suspicious can save networks! (civil responsibilities)

-Getting suspicious depends strongly on the ability to audit and introspect.
+- Getting suspicious depends strongly on the ability to audit and introspect. (logfiles)